-This is partially true: the fur itself isn’t a cause for sneezing or coughing, no matter how long it is, but the little particles of dust, urine and generally dirt that can be stuck in the pet’s fur are the main cause.
+This is partially true.
+The furs aren’t a cause for sneezing or coughing, no matter how long it is.
+But the little particles of dust, urine, and dirt that can be stuck in the pet’s fur are the main cause.

 Some pets might present a more specific cause for allergies.
-For example, cats’ dead skin cells are different from most of the pets, and they continuously stay in the air, and they can easily be breathed in.
+For example, cats’ dead skin cells are different from most pets.
+It continuously stays in the air, and can easily be breathed in.
 This is a specific cause for cats while our little guinea pigs are very different.

 Owners keep their beloved guinea pigs in big cages (“big” being the recommended size).
-They spend the majority of their time in the cage meaning that they eat in the cage, they urinate in the cage, the hay might be wet here and there, and on top of these things, they can also release hormones.
+Guinea pigs spend the majority of their time in the cage meaning that they eat in the cage, they urinate in the cage, the hay might be wet.
+On top of these things, they can also release hormones.

 Note: Studies show that the amount of allergens pet present is higher in males than in females.
 This is because some allergens are a direct result of hormones production.
 After castration, the amount of allergies presented by a male animal has significantly decreased within a month.